Path-Goal Theory of Leadership

-The best example of an exemplary path-goal theory leadership style has been personally experienced by me when I was working in ABC Company and the company suddenly underwent some crisis owed to a cut in the state budget.
+The best example of an exemplary path-goal theory leadership style has been personally experienced by me.
+When I was working in ABC Company and the company suddenly underwent some crisis owed to a cut in the state budget.
 The company had to survive out of the crisis and there were rumors that a cut in the number of employees was in line since the cut in budget directly affected the field of Human Services.
-My boss, Mr. Davidson at that time was a true example of a leader who was committed to his work and the work of others.
+My boss, Mr. Davidson at that time was a true example of a leader.
+His committment to his work and the work of others.

-He was greatly appreciated by every person working in the company as he was always ready to help others so that they can excel in their careers, benefiting the company and his leadership in the way as well.
+He was greatly appreciated by every person working in the company.
+He was always ready to help others so that they can excel in their careers.
+It was a good example of benefiting the company and his leadership in the way as well.
 Mr. Davidson always believed in the power of innovation and likely empowered his followers and subordinates towards innovating products, processes, markets and almost every other area.
-He used his company as a position that could be used by other people to build their strengths.
+He brought his company at a position that was the example for other people to build their strengths.

 Skills to Analyze the Company’s Problem

-Mr. Davidson decided to tackle the problem at hand through investigating and deciphering how the company can cut on its budget and how matters can be taken back into hand without having to lay off employees to tackle the situation.
-As the leader, he suggested several small actions be taken such as cutting on traveling expenses, saving on utility bills, etc that could contribute to the budget cut.
-He assigned the job to the employees of the department to investigate how expenses can be cut, and it was them who came up with the idea of cutting on the overtime expenses which was a major contributor to the cost factor.
-He realized that if they could manage a significant cut in this expense, there were chances that employees need not be fired and the company could progress like it was before without having to leave anyone behind.
+Mr. Davidson decided to tackle the problem at hand through investigation and deciphering.
+How the company can cut on its budget.
+Moreover, how matters can be back into hand without having to lay off employees to tackle the situation.
+As the leader, he suggested several small actions.
+It included cutting on traveling expenses, saving on utility bills, etc that could contribute to the budget cut.
+He assigned the job to the employees of the department to investigate how expenses can be down.
+It was them who came up with the idea of cutting on the overtime expenses which was a major contributor to the cost factor.
+He realized that if they could manage a significant cut in this expense, there were no employees reduction.
+Moreover, the company could progress like it was before without having to leave anyone behind.

-Mr. Davidson used his leadership skills to analyze the problem and devise ways as to how it could be tackled.
-Once he knew he had to cut back on the overtime expenses, he suggested to every employee that if the overtime budget could be reduced by 30%, no employee would have to be furloughed.
+Mr. Davidson used his leadership skills to analyze the problem and devise ways as to how it work.
+Once he knew he had to cut back on the overtime expenses.
+He suggested a reduction of 30%, and no employee reduction.
 He engaged personally with every employee of the department and explained how he or she could manage their overtime, contributing to the cut in the expense and saving their jobs along the way.

 Davidson was a firm believer that if leaders engage with their employees considering the well being of them equally as their own.
 They can create an atmosphere where the leader can convince employees to work in accordance with any devised plan.
-People believe and trust such a leader when they are assured there well being is always considered as a vital point.
+People believe and trust on such a leader when they know about their progressive future and well-being is not at stake.

 Path-Goal Theory Participative Leadership Style and Mr. Davidson

-As defined in the path-goal theory summary earlier leaders are required to take up a behavior that is consistent with the followers’ characteristics and their task.
-For example, in the case study, Davidson was dedicated to tackling the problem faced by the company in an efficient manner while also considering the best interest of the employees.
+As defined in the path-goal theory summary earlier leaders were required to take up a behavior that is consistent with the followers’ characteristics and their task.
+For example, in the case study, Davidson dedicated to tackle the problem faced by the company in an efficient manner while also considering the best interest of the employees.
 His participative style and engagement with the employees led him to explore different ways that could transform into a beneficial situation for both the company and the employees.
 Not only did his situation helped the company to come out of a crisis situation, but he also managed to earn the trust of the employees.
-In return, they were now ready to trust him and follow his command as they were assured he was always thinking of their best interest.
+In return, they were now ready to trust him.
+They follow his command as they assured he was always thinking of their best interest.

-The success of this leadership style can also be checked through the fact that his participative and empowering leadership style was so effective that when he announced his new overtime plan.
-No employee objected to it and the proposed plan was smoothly integrated into the daily working of the company, almost instantly making the company fall in line and diminished the loss management.
-Further on since he was such a participative leader he delegated responsibilities to every individual.
+You can analyse the success of this leadership style through the fact that his participative and empowering.
+His leadership style was so effective that when he announced his new overtime plan.
+No employee objected to it and the proposed plan was in action into the daily working of the company.
+Almost instantly making the company fall in line and diminished the loss management.
+Further on since he was a participative leader.
+He delegated responsibilities to every individual.
 And let them handle those responsibilities to a large extent without interfering.
 Employees were totally capable and empowered to handle day to day affairs and innovation related matters perfectly.
-It was to the extent that Mr. Davidson was totally removed from the entire scenario without any difficulty, as every function was performed exactly as it was under his leadership.
+It was to the extent that Mr. Davidson was totally out from the entire scenario without any difficulty.
+Every function was exactly as it were under his leadership.

-Contrastingly, another example is of Manager of the competitor company, My Robert, who was known for the autocratic leadership style and frequent firing of incompetent workers.
+Contrastingly, another example is of Manager of the competitor company.
+My Robert, who was an autocratic leadership style and frequent firing of incompetent workers.
 When the time for his retirement neared, the entire company went into a buzz as to what will happen to that company and the particular department.
-When Mr. Robert left, as no one was given the authority to make the decision on their own and the employees were used to simply taking orders.
+When Mr. Robert left, as no one had the authority to make the decision on their own.
+The employees used to simply taking orders.
 This defines how important it is to understand the whole scenario and leadership quality.
-Accordingly, develop behavior that suits the characteristics of the followers, and the task is done, considering the dynamics of the industry that a company is surviving within.
+Accordingly, develop behavior that suits the characteristics of the followers to complete the task.
+Considering the dynamics of the industry that a company is surviving within.

 The Case Study Analysis